mirumee/ariadne-modules/docs/index.md

 # Ariadne GraphQL Modules

 **Ariadne GraphQL Modules** is an extension for the [Ariadne](https://ariadnegraphql.org/) framework, designed to help developers structure and manage GraphQL schemas in a modular way.
 This library provides an organized approach to building GraphQL APIs by dividing your schema into self-contained, reusable modules, each responsible for its own part of the schema.

+## How It Works

+Ariadne GraphQL Modules operates by allowing you to define your GraphQL schema in isolated modules, each with its own types, resolvers, and dependencies.
+These modules can then be combined into a single executable schema using the provided utility functions.

+## Key Functionalities

+- **Modular Schema Design**: Enables the breakdown of GraphQL schemas into smaller, independent modules.
+Each module can define its own types, queries, mutations, and subscriptions.
+- **Flexible Schema Definitions**: Supports both declarative (using schema strings) and programmatic (using Python code) approaches to defining schemas, allowing developers to choose the most appropriate method for their project.
+- **Automatic Merging of Roots**: Automatically merges `Query`, `Mutation`, and `Subscription` types from different modules into a single schema, ensuring that your API is consistent and well-organized.
+- **Case Conversion**: Includes tools for automatically converting field names and arguments between different naming conventions (e.g., `snake_case` to `camelCase`), making it easier to integrate with various client conventions.
+- **Deferred Dependencies**: Allows for the declaration of deferred dependencies that can be resolved at the time of schema creation, giving developers more control over module initialization.

 ## Installation